-If you don’t buy zip off trousers, you will need a pair of hiking shorts.
-These will be worn on parts lower and warmer parts of the Everest Base Camp trek.
+If you don’t buy zip-off trousers, you’ll need a pair of hiking shorts.
+These will be worn during the lower and warmer parts of the Everest Base Camp trek.

 The socks you wear can make or break your trek.
 We don’t advise you wear any brand new socks on the trek; like shoes, you should test them out beforehand to ensure there are no issues like a worrisome seam.
 And as with underwear, you want to avoid cotton socks as they retain moisture.

-The main things you want in a hiking sock are comfort, cushioning, flat seams and moisture wicking.
+The main things you want in a hiking sock are comfort, cushioning, flat seams, and moisture-wicking capabilities.
 Sock technology has come a long way in recent years.
 We recommend you go to a store with a wide range or look online to find the best options.
 Merino wool socks are a good option as they’re very breathable.

 Speaking of boots, you’ll need to come with a good pair of hiking boots or you may as well stay at home!
 Your boots should be comfortable, light or mid weight, and waterproof.
 They should also have good grip.
 For the Everest Base Camp trek you should ideally wear backpacking boots.
 These are the hardiest and most supportive walking shoe out there.
 That said, hiking boots are also perfectly fine, especially for the hiking newbie.
 They take less time to wear in and still offer a decent degree of ankle support.

 “It’s difficult to describe the Everest Base Camp experience in a few words.
-Once completing there was a great sense of accomplishment and a chance to see breathtaking views” Danny Hudson
+Once completing it, there was a great sense of accomplishment and a chance to see breathtaking views.”
+Danny Hudson

 The right size boot